Welcome to our

 The East Midlands sits at the heart of the UK, connected directly to domestic and international markets by strategic road networks, mainline rail, and the largest pure airfreight airport in the country.
 It’s a natural hub for making and moving.

-Already the home of global businesses like Rolls-Royce aerospace and defence, Toyota UK car manufacturing and rail giant Alstom, the East Midlands is backed by the research power of three major universities, and supported by tourist attractions which contribute to a brilliant quality of life – the Peak District National Park, the National Forest and Sherwood Forest.
+Already the home of global businesses like Rolls-Royce Civil Aerospace and Submarines, Toyota UK car manufacturing and rail giant Alstom, the East Midlands is backed by the research power of three major universities, and supported by tourist attractions which contribute to a brilliant quality of life – the Peak District National Park, the National Forest and Sherwood Forest.

-Alongside its industrial strengths and natural assets, it is becoming a major focal point for research and development of the energy technologies of the future: the East Midlands Hydrogen Cluster is the largest inland cluster in the UK, Rolls-Royce’s presence in Derby includes the small modular reactor and nuclear submarine business units, while the new Infinity Park Derby have been developed nearby on Infinity Park.
+Alongside its industrial strengths and natural assets, it is becoming a major focal point for research and development of the energy technologies of the future: the East Midlands Hydrogen Cluster is the largest inland cluster in the UK, Rolls-Royce’s presence in Derby includes the Advanced Nuclear Technologies and nuclear submarine business units, while the new Infinity Park Derby have been developed nearby.

 But we’re taking our energy strengths into the future and beyond, with the Government-backed proposal for a prototype STEP Fusion Nuclear Reactor at West Burton in Nottinghamshire.
 It’ll be the centrepiece of our Supercluster, where we’re planning a global technology destination which will power the UK’s future.